Start9Labs/docs/src/service-guides/lightning/README.md

 ## Connecting to LND

-- [Connect Directly to LND](./lnd/) - Core Lightning is the second of the two lightning implementations found on StartOS.
+- [Connect Directly to LND](./lnd/) - LND is the second of the two lightning implementations found on StartOS.
 It was created and is maintained by [Lightning Labs](https://lightning.engineering/).
     - [Alby](service-guides/lightning/lnd/alby.md)
     - [BitBanana](service-guides/lightning/lnd/bitbanana.md)
     - [Fully Noded](service-guides/lightning/lnd/fully-noded.md)